mo-omen/OOP/README.md

 # OOP Practice Repo

-This repo is my personal object-oriented programming workspace: a place for drills, homework submissions, and the occasional reminder that semicolons are apparently important.
+This repo is my personal object-oriented programming workspace: a place for drills, homework submissions, and an occasional reminder that semicolons are apparently important.

 ## Homework Submissions